jhoffman5/student_accessible_files/networking/projects/p1/README.md

 |cerr << "ERROR Number of bytes sent [" << bytes_sent << "] does not match message size [" << datagram_length << "]" << endl;| 5|
 |cerr << "ERROR failure in packet reception" << endl;|6|

+Remember that your client may send packets *so* quickly that with a slower network connection, you run out of buffer space for outgoing packets.
+This means you might get an error on send - this is *different* from getting the wrong number of bytes back from send.

 # Server Program

 The server program must be run before your client program.
 A properly written server